Kosuke Baba: Hanshin Tigers

 He was the 1st round pick (3rd alternative choice) of both the Hanshin Tigers and the Fukuoka SoftBank Hawks in the 2017 Nippon Professional Baseball draft, after they both lost the lottery for Kotaro Kiyomiya and Hisanori Yasuda.
 The Tigers won the lottery and negotiation rights.
 He inked a 100 million yen contract with the Tigers for a 15 million yen annual salary, and was assigned the jersey number 18.
 His former high school teammate Takahiro Kumagai was the 3rd round pick of the same draft.

+Yomiuri Giants

+On December 8, 2023, he was determined to transfer to the Yomiuri Giants in the active player draft.